aklump/drupal_batch_framework/README.md

 ### Batch Failures

-* Each operation may elect to be skipped or not, when that batch has failed by implementing `\OperationInterface::skipOnBatchFailure`.
+* All exceptions thrown during a batch will be caught and cause the batch to be marked as failed.
+* `BatchDefinitionInterface::handleFailedBatch` is always called after an exception is caught.
+* Take appropriate action in `BatchDefinitionInterface::handleFailedBatch` such as using `getMessenger` to alert the user.
 * If an operation wants to mark the batch failed it should throw `\AKlump\Drupal\BatchFramework\BatchFailedException`
-* **Any other uncaught exceptions will make their way to Drupal, so be careful about that.** It's usually not pretty for the user.
-* When an operation throws such exception, it's `\AKlump\Drupal\BatchFramework\OperationInterface::finish` method will be called.
+* When `BatchFailedException` is thrown the operation's `\AKlump\Drupal\BatchFramework\OperationInterface::finish` method will still be called.
 See the method for more info.
-* The `\AKlump\Drupal\BatchFramework\OperationInterface::finish` may also throw such exception.
 * See `\AKlump\Drupal\BatchFramework\Operator::handleOperation` which handles the exception for more info.

 ### Other Failures